sonrabakarim/barlkk/_posts/2015-05-03-simple-websites-with-jekyll-and-docker.md

   creditlink: http://pixabay.com/en/sailing-boat-sea-ocean-679833/
 ---

 Looking to create a simple website but don’t want to pay through the nose for hosting?
-Get started for only five $5 bucks a month.
+Get started for only five $5 bucks a month with Jekyll and Docker.

 > Learn how to setup simple websites with Jekyll and Docker